Velocity Exercise Magnetic Upright Exercise Bike is a bargain priced bike.

 However, you may only get 2 – 3 years usage out of it (although there are reports of people getting more too).

-When I checked pricing Amazon had the best pricing where it also qualified for Prime and free shipping on eligible orders.
+When I checked at Amazon it qualified for Prime and free shipping on eligible orders.

 The Velocity Exercise Magnetic Upright Exercise Bike is not for everyone.
 It isn’t for those who are very fit and want to push themselves very hard.